+- Complete the Craven Community College application process (application, submission of all transcripts and completion of appropriate placement test).

+- Fulfill all developmental requirements prior to admission into the program, i.e. place out of ENG-002.

+- Submit the Esthetic Program

+Application and two Craven CC

+Esthetics Program Personal Reference

+forms completed by non-family

+members prior to last working day in

+July.

-- Complete the Craven Community College application process (application, submission of all transcripts and completion of appropriate placement test). - Fulfill all developmental requirements prior to admission into the program, i.e. place out of DRE 096 and DMA 010, DMA 020, or DMA 030. - Submit the Esthetic Program Application and two CCC Esthetics Program Personal Reference forms completed by non-family members prior to last working day in July. - Attend an individual information session with Cosmetic Arts Faculty member prior to the end of summer semester. - Upon acceptance, applicants must submit complete immunization history forms, including PPD test, Hepatitis B series, and Tetanus booster.
+- Attend an individual information session with Cosmetic Arts Faculty member prior to the end of summer semester.

+- Upon acceptance, applicants must submit complete immunization history forms, including PPD test, Hepatitis B series, and Tetanus booster.

-- Demonstrate the ability to design and restructure hair and perform skin and nail care within a safe, sanitized, and multicultural environment. - Demonstrate the ability to perform esthetic services in a safe, sanitized, and multicultural environment - Demonstrate an ability to recall cosmetology and esthetics theory and clinical information in order to successfully complete the North Carolina State Board of Cosmetic Arts Licensure Exam. - Demonstrate knowledge and understanding with regard to increasing sales and customer volume within a salon.
+- Demonstrate the ability to perform esthetic services in a safe, sanitized, and multicultural environment - Demonstrate an ability to recall esthetics theory and clinical information in order to successfully complete the North Carolina State Board of Cosmetic Arts Licensure Exam. - Demonstrate knowledge and understanding with regard to increasing sales and customer volume within a salon.